avivz450/A-GBusinessesPromotions/README.md

 3. Editing an existing business/sale page.
 (V)
 4. View sales/businesses for each user/guest.
 (V)
 5. Charging for premium services.
 (V)
 6. Connect Sale/Business to other website efficiently.
+(V)
 7. Host the website in AWS + edit our URLs.
 (V)
 8. Registration and login.
 (V)
 9. User notification.
 (V)